galasa-dev/automation/README.md

 ### get-commit

+This task uses the custom gitcli image stored in [harbor](harbor.galasa.dev/common/gitcli).
+This image allows for git commands but also built on top of the custom gpg image stored in harbor as this task requires both commands.

 ### git-clean

+This task uses the latest busybox image.

 ### git-clone

-This task clones a repository given by a URL.
+This task clones a repository from the provided URL into the workspace.

 ### git-status

-This task provides that status of a pr build - whether it passed or failed.
+This task provides the status of a pr build - whether it passed or failed - and updates the pull request on GitHub with this status.

 Parameters:
 We pass the status of the tasks from a pipeline.
-We get the prUrl, statusesUrl and IssueUrl from the webhook that triggered the pipeline that uses this git-status task.
+We get the prUrl, statusesUrl and IssueUrl from the webhook.
+These are then passed as parameters to the Go program build-images/github-status/main.go that will then output the appropriate status on the pull request on GitHub.

-Uses the custom ghgstatus image from harbor
+This task uses the custom ghgstatus image stored in [harbor](harbor.galasa.dev/common/ghgstatus

 ### git-verify

-This task is to verify a user when they open a pr into a repository.
+This task is to verify that a user who opens a pr into a repository, is an approved code-committer or code-admin.

+Parameters:
+We get the userId, prUrl and action from the webhook.
+These are then passed as parameters to the Go program build-images/github-verify/main.go that will then output the appropriate status on the pull request on GitHub.

+This task uses the custom ghgverify image stored in [harbor](harbor.galasa.dev/common/ghgverify)

 ### go-make

-This task is to purely perform the command 'make'.
+This task is to purely perform the shell command 'make'.

 The task's only paramter is directory that we are performing the make command in.